 The Texas Advanced Placement (AP)/International Baccalaureate (IB) Program recognizes and rewards students, teachers, and schools that demonstrate success in achieving the educational goals of the state.
 One of the awards available through this program is the Teacher Training Reimbursement.
 This incentive program allows the Texas Education Agency (TEA) to reimburse districts in an amount up to $450 for each AP/IB or Pre-AP/IB teacher who attends an “approved” training.

-2014 Teacher Training Reimbursement
+2016 Teacher Training Reimbursement

-Guidelines for 2014 Teacher Training Reimbursements
+Guidelines for Teacher Training Reimbursements

 Any remaining TTR funds will be distributed evenly among all remaining eligible teachers.
 Please note that the amount of the reimbursement for this priority will not be known until all reimbursement applications have been received and approved.

-teacher who received a reimbursement for the 2013 TTR is not eligible for the
+A teacher may receive the TTR once every two years.
+For example, if a teacher who received a reimbursement for 2015 TTR is not eligible for 2016 TTR.

-Programs which qualify for the TTR are:
+Approved trainings that qualify for the TTR are:

-- A College Board endorsed pre-AP or AP institute of 24 hours or longer
+- A College Board endorsed Pre-AP or AP institute of 24 hours or longer

-- An IB-endorsed training of at least 18 hours or longer for candidate or authorized IB schools
+- An IB-endorsed training of at least 15 hours or longer for candidate or authorized IB schools

 - A science, math, or English 30-hour training provided by the National Math and Science Initiative (formerly Laying the Foundation)